-In the mid-1980s, Carver Mead, who already had made important contributions to digital VLSI technology, began to advocate for the development of analog VLSI (Mead 1987, 1989).
-His motivation was that "the nervous system of even a very simple animal contains computing paradigms that are orders of magnitude more effective than are those found in systems made by humans" and that they "can be realized in our most commonly available technology - silicon integrated circuits" (Mead 1989, pp. xi).
+In the mid-1980s, Carver Mead, who already had made important contributions to digital VLSI technology, began to advocate for the development of analog VLSI (Mead, 1987, 1989).
+His motivation was that "the nervous system of even a very simple animal contains computing paradigms that are orders of magnitude more effective than are those found in systems made by humans" and that they "can be realized in our most commonly available technology-silicon integrated circuits" (Mead, 1989, p. xi).
 However, he argued, since these natural computation systems are analog and highly nonlinear, progress would require understanding neural information processing in animals and applying it in a new analog VLSI technology.

 Because analog computation is closer to the physical laws by which all computation is realized (which are continuous), analog circuits often use fewer devices than corresponding digital circuits.
-For example, a four-quadrant adder (capable of adding two signed numbers) can be fabricated from four transistors (Mead 1989, pp. 87-88), and a four-quadrant multiplier from 9 to 17, depending on the required range of operation (Mead 1989, pp. 90-96).
+For example, a four-quadrant adder (capable of adding two signed numbers) can be fabricated from four transistors (Mead, 1989, pp. 87-8), and a four-quadrant multiplier from nine to seventeen, depending on the required range of operation (Mead, 1989, pp. 90-6).
 Intuitions derived from digital logic about what is simple or complex to compute are often misleading when applied to analog computation.
-For example, two transistors are sufficient to compute the logarithm or exponential, five for the hyperbolic tangent (which is very useful in neural computation), and three for the square root (Mead 1989, pp. 70-71, 97-99).
-Thus, analog VLSI is an attractive approach to "post-Moore's Law computing" (see section "Future Directions" below).
-Mead and his colleagues demonstrated a number of analog VLSI devices inspired by the nervous system, including a "silicon retina" and an "electronic cochlea" (Mead 1989, chapters 15-16), research that has lead to a renaissance of interest in electronic analog computing.
+For example, two transistors are sufficient to compute the logarithm or exponential, five for the hyperbolic tangent (which is very useful in neural computation), and three for the square root (Mead, 1989, pp. 70-1, 97-9).
+Thus analog VLSI is an attractive approach to "post-Moore's Law computing" (see Sec.

+H, p.
+275 below).
+Mead and his colleagues demonstrated a number of analog VLSI devices inspired by the nervous system, including a "silicon retina" and an "electronic cochlea" (Mead, 1989, chs.
+15-16), research that has lead to a renaissance of interest in electronic analog computing.